pythonpioneer/JavaScritpt/array-concept/array.md

             value;  // accessing every element of array }

-- using "for-of" loop with index
+- using "for-of" loop with indices

         for(let [index, value] of arr.entries()) {
             value;  // accessing every element of array